M-3-6/PDF-Manager/README.md

 # PDF-Manager
-The PDF Management & Collaboration System is a web application designed to simplify the management and collaboration of PDF files.
+PDF-Manager is a PDF Management & Collaboration System which is basically a web application designed to simplify the management and collaboration of PDF files.
 It provides users with the ability to securely upload, share, and collaborate on PDF documents.
 The system ensures easy access to shared files, facilitates commenting and discussions, and prioritizes data privacy and security.
 This PRD